 To import a vehicle into Malaga or Spain, you must have a NIE, and either own property in Spain, have a rental agreement for a minimum of a year or be registered on the padron.
 Importing cars from an EU country is a relatively easy process.

 Firstly, it is essential to register your vehicle with Jefatura Provincial de Tráfico within 30 days of arrival in Spain.
 If you are an EU citizen and not yet a Spanish resident, you are allowed to drive the vehicle for up to six months before registration with Tráfico is mandatory.
 However, any Spanish resident who spends over 183 days a year in the country is not permitted by law to drive a vehicle with foreign plates.

 ***PLEASE NOTE, WE ARE NO LONGER IMPORTING CARS FROM THE UK***

 Car Import in Malaga

-We can import your EU registered car into Malaga from as little as €650.
+We can import your EU registered car into Malaga & surrounding areas from as little as €650.

 Once the car is registered, the importer must obtain an import license from the Spanish Customs Agency.
 The importer will also need to pay taxes and duties on the car, which will vary depending on the type of car and the country of origin.
-The importer must also arrange for the car to be inspected by the Spanish Traffic Department (DGT), who will assess the car’s roadworthiness and legal conformity.
+The importer must also ensure that the car meets the legal regulations by arranging for it to be inspected by the Spanish Traffic Department (DGT), who will assess its roadworthiness and legal conformity.

 Finally, the importer must register the car with the Spanish traffic department and obtain the necessary insurance documents.
 Following these steps will help ensure a smooth, stress-free process when importing a car into Spain.